-Lands designated with the Hamlet Commercial designation applies to existing automotive uses located on Highway 7 or existing commercial uses which are located outside of the Hamlet Community Core.
+The Hamlet Commercial Area designation applies to existing automotive uses located on Highway 7 or existing commercial uses which are located outside of the Hamlet Community Core.
 The purpose of the designation is to recognize the existing uses and to permit limited additional commercial uses which are compatible with surrounding residential uses.

-Existing non-residential uses greater than 250 square metres and less than 500 square metres of gross floor area are recognized.
-New nonresidential uses which are proposed to be greater than 250 square metres and less than 500 square metres of gross floor area may only be permitted through a rezoning application if supporting documentation rationalizes the increased size of the proposed development and addresses the criteria in section 4.2.
+Existing non-residential uses can occupy up to 500 square metres of gross floor area.
+New non-residential uses can occupy up to 250 square metres of gross floor area.
+New non-residential uses proposing to exceed the 250 square metre limit, but less than 500 square metres of gross floor area area shall only be permitted by way of a rezoning application and must satisfy the criteria in Section 4.2 of this plan.

-The uses permitted within the Hamlet Commercial designation include:
+The uses permitted within the Hamlet Commercial Area designation include:

 - a) Automotive uses that legally existed on the day of the passing of the bylaw adopting this plan.

 - b) Commercial uses that legally existed on the day of the passing of the bylaw adopting this plan;

+- c) Day Care Centres

-- c) Single detached residential uses;
+- d) Single detached residential uses;

-- d) Bed and breakfast establishments;
+- e) Bed and breakfast establishments;

-- e) Home occupations;
+- f) Home occupations;

+- g) Animal Clinics;

-- f) Business or professional office;
+- h) Business or professional office;

+- i) Custom Workshops;

-- g) Personal service uses such as hair stylists and shoe repair; and
+- i) Personal service uses such as hair stylists and shoe repair; and - k) Retail Stores.

-h) Retail Stores.

-Development within the Hamlet Commercial designation shall be consistent with the following land use policies:
+Development within the Hamlet Commercial Area designation shall be consistent with the following land use policies:

-- a) No expansion of the types of existing automotive services or uses will be permitted. - b) Outdoor storage is not permitted in the Hamlet Commercial DesignationDesignation; - c) Where commercial and residential uses abut, site planning to achieve adequate buffering in the form of landscaping, or architectural screening shall be required;

-d) Adequate off street parking will be required.
-Parking facilities should be oriented to the side or rear of all commercial buildings;
+- a) No expansion of the types of existing automotive services or uses will be permitted; - b) No new automotive uses are permitted in the Hamlet Commercial Area designation; - Outdoor storage is not permitted in the Hamlet Commercial Area designation; - d) Where commercial and residential uses abut, site planning to achieve adequate buffering in the form of landscaping, or architectural screening shall be required; - e) Adequate off street parking will be required.
+Parking facilities should be oriented to the side or rear of all commercial buildings; - f) Building heights will not exceed two storeys; - g) Approval of new development constructed on private sewage systems will be subject to the requirements of the Town of Halton Hills; - h) New commercial uses shall generally serve the needs of the community, the surrounding rural area and tourists;

-- e) Building heights will not exceed two storeys unless required to meet the objectives of the Hamlet Design and Heritage Protection Guidelines contained in Appendix A; - Approval of new development constructed on private sewage systems will be subject to the requirements of the Town of Halton Hills; - g) New commercial uses shall generally serve the needs of the community, the surrounding rural area and tourists; - h) Home occupations may be permitted as a secondary use to primary residential use in accordance with section D1.3.1.4 of the Official Plan. - i) No drive through operations will be permitted within the Hamlet Commercial designation.
+- i) Home occupations may be permitted as a secondary use to a primary residential use in accordance with section D1.3.1.4 of the Official Plan.
+A home occupation use shall not include any adult entertainment uses; - j) No drive through operations will be permitted within the Hamlet Commercial- Area designation; and, - k) Adult entertainment uses shall be prohibited within the Hamlet Commercial Area.